 Central New Jersey

-Middlesex, Somerset, Hunterdon, Mercer, Union, and Monmouth County are all considered part of Central NJ, which is hugely popular with retirees.
-There are 113 active adult neighborhoods here, with 40 in Monmouth County alone.
+Middlesex, Somerset, Hunterdon, Mercer, Union, and Monmouth County are all considered part of Central NJ, which is very popular with retirees.
 Those who live here benefit from being close to seashore towns like Spring Lake as well as major cities like New York City and Philly.
 As you head west towards Trenton, there are wonderful areas like Washington’s Crossing to explore.

 The cost of living is less than North Jersey, and many of the more established communities have very affordable homes.
 Out of the six Central NJ counties, Hunterdon is the most spread out.
-Central Jersey has 55+ communities of all sizes, from 17 homes up to 2,303.
+Central Jersey has 55+ communities of all sizes, from 17 homes to over 2,000.
 Some of the most popular include Covered Bridge in Manalapan and Greenbriar in Monroe.

 Southern New Jersey